hass0319/O-lelo/README.md

 # O-lelo

-Voice app.
-"Text to Speech - Speech to Text" with added features.
+An exquisite Voice app "Text to Speech - Speech to Text" with added features.

 Text to Speech can easily convert text into speech.
 It supports various popular languages.
 You can also Save your Audio notes.

 Speech to text is a powerful voice to text app, that provides continuous speech recognition that helps you create long notes, dictations, essays, posts, reports.You can also Save your notes.

 ![Speech to Text](https://github.com/hass0319/O-lelo/blob/main/docs/Speech%20to%20text.png)